sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

 think about how to display them in code, and also keeping an eye on my work code base spotting both code smells and nice refactorings.

-Besides all the hard skill learnings, the idea of refactoring line by line, with passing tests, allways ensuring no external behavior is changed is the most enlightening skill I took from this book.
+Besides all the hard skill learnings, the idea of refactoring line by line, with passing tests, always ensuring no external behavior is changed is the most enlightening skill I took from this book.
 It is a challenge, and I am not saying that I will never again look at smelly code and just creating a new file rewriting it from scratch, I now know I always have the option to only change it in a save and sane way, bit by bit (and might request the same for code I